TheRealAnonymous008/quartz/content/details/computer science/data structures and algorithms/Metaheuristics.md

 * A **metaheuristic** is a heuristic designed to find or select a heuristic that gives a "good enough" solution to an optimization problem, especially applicable for [[Complexity Theory|NP hard]] problems.
 * *Metaheuristics are generally applicable, but do not guarantee optimality or polynomial running time*
+	* From the perspective of logic, Metaheuristics are inductive and abductive rather than deductive.

 * For each heuristic, let $f$ be the function being optimized. $x$ is an element in the solution space of the problem.